danvk/aoc2023/aoc2017/README.md

 The Zig Build System / module documentation is pretty poor: https://ziglearn.org/chapter-3/ There's no explanation of what `zig.mod` is, for example.

+Setting each day up as a module works fine.
+It's a little verbose (for each day I have to add a line to `build.zig` and an `if` statement to `main.zig`) but not so terrible.
+See 3dc252e for my failed attempt to rework this using a hash map of function pointers.